Codringtoncoding/component-library-demo/README.md

 3. We need to configure our local install of NPM to publish to your github account.
 If you already have one you need to open and add the following:

 - open your terminal at the root and type `open -e ~/.npmrc` This should open your file so you can copy in the details below and save it.
-- if you do not have one you need to create one by running `touch .npmrc` and run the command above to open and paste in the below info with your credentials.
+- if you do not have one you need to create one by running `touch ~/.npmrc` and run the command above to open and paste in the below info with your credentials.
 - We need to generate a new personal access token with `write:packages` which can be done [here](https://github.com/settings/tokens/new?scopes=write:packages”)
 - Note make sure your github username is in lowercase here.